 Here’s a description of the buttons and other UI elements in the Step card:

 |Settings||Access the following settings:

 - Fit box.
-Use to make sure you’re wearing your HoloLens correctly.
+Use to make sure you’re wearing your HoloLens device correctly.
 Fit is very important.
-Otherwise holograms may be misaligned in your environment.
+Otherwise holograms might be misaligned in your environment.
 When you select this setting, you’ll see borders in your field of view to help you make sure you’re wearing the HoloLens properly.